MA in Development

 Learn how to define a problem, design research, collect data and present findings.

-Building on the core courses, the second year of the programme offers you the chance to deepen your understanding and competencies in a wide range of issues.
+Building on the core courses, the programme offers you a chance to deepen your understanding and competencies in a wide range of issues.
 We offer a large set of courses that help you deepen your understanding of theoretical, practical or procedural aspects of development.

 We offer perspectives on globalisation, employment, nutrition, land, disaster, sustainability, agriculture and livelihoods.
 Ours is a model of study that is conceptual, analytical and action-oriented.